Liberal leadership race: A look at the potential candidates

 Christy Clark

 The former B.C.
-Liberal premier has put together a team and is eyeing a run for the federal party helm.
-Clark was premier from 2011 to 2017 and now appears poised to announce a bid as an outsider not tied to defending the record of the Trudeau government.
+Liberal premier has put together a team and is considering a run for the federal leadership.
+Clark was premier from 2011 to 2017 and now appears poised to present herself as an outsider who is not tied to defending the record of the Trudeau government.

 Chrystia Freeland

-The former finance minister who has been a Liberal MP since 2013 is expected to mount a bid for the party leadership.
-She played a linchpin role in Trudeau’s government until the two had a falling out in December and she quit cabinet when faced with being reassigned.
+The former finance minister, who has been a Liberal MP since 2013, is expected to mount a bid for the party leadership.
+She played a key role in Trudeau’s government until the two had a falling out in December and she quit cabinet when faced with being reassigned.

 Mark Carney

-The former governor of the Bank of Canada and Bank of England is widely expected to announce a decision on a leadership bid next week.
-Liberal organizers have sought to bring the star technocrat from the world of the global finance into the party fold for the past decade.
-This past summer, he took on a role advising the party on economics.
+The former governor of the Bank of Canada and Bank of England is widely expected to announce his decision on a leadership bid this week.
+Liberal organizers have sought to bring the star technocrat from the world of global finance into the party fold for the past decade.
+Over the summer, he took on a role advising the party on economics.

 Karina Gould